 In a forthcoming stage, Reaching for Atlantis will introduce to these processes by visualing so-called ‘cultural biographies of objects’ selected from the pool above.

-These will illustrate how human beings shape and reshape the meaning of things – a process that is still going on today.
+These illustrate how human beings shape and reshape the meaning of things – a process that is still going on today.

-Dr. Bernhard Schirg (project leader)
+Dr. Bernhard Schirg (Project Leader)